 Racial harmony takes more than just a single day to be nurtured.
 It is born out of mutual respect and understanding for each other’s backgrounds and traditions.

 Paying a visit to various heritage centres in Singapore can introduce the common narrative which all Singaporeans share.
-Places such as the Indian Heritage Centre, Malay Heritage Centre, Chinatown Heritage Centre provide insights into the dreams and aspirations of different ethnicities.
-Soon to reopen in September 2019, the Eurasian Heritage Centre will also add another facet of the common Singaporean story.
+Places such as the Indian Heritage Centre, Malay Heritage Centre, and the Eurasian Heritage Centre provide insights into the dreams and aspirations of different ethnicities.

 Another practical way to promote greater understanding about the different races in Singapore is to experience the many festivals that take place throughout the year.
 Pay a visit to Little India during Deepavali, head down to Geylang Serai during Hari Raya Puasa, or stop by Chinatown at Chinese New Year.